Poems

 there would always be

-at least a few more pairs,
+a few more pairs,

 and the one who found them